Son of Hunger 9 activist shot in NW Miami-Dade

 NORTHWEST MIAMI-DADE, FLA.
-(WSVN) - Police are investigating after the son of a Hunger 9 activist was shot in Northwest Miami-Dade.
+(WSVN) - Police are investigating after the son of a Hunger 9 activist was shot in Northwest Miami-Dade’s Liberty City neighborhood.

 Officials said 29-year-old McArthur Richard Jr. suffered multiple gunshot wounds to the back.

+“Trouble comes in all forms and fashions.
+No one is exempt from violence,” said his father, McArthur Richard Sr.

-He was transported to Jackson Memorial Hospital’s Ryder Trauma Center where he’s listed in critical condition.
+Rescue crews transported the victim to Jackson Memorial Hospital’s Ryder Trauma Center where he remains in critical condition.

-7News spoke with his father McArthur Richard Sr. outside the hospital just hours after he received the unfortunate phone call.
+Richard Sr. said he has not left the hospital since he received the unfortunate phone call.

+“He’s no troublemaker.
+He don’t have no enemies.
+He was a good guy,” he said.

+Richard Sr. said his son has already undergone surgery, and he believes he’ll pull through.

-Richard Sr. was part of the Hunger 9, a group of men who held a hunger strike for 21 days to bring awareness to the senseless gun violence in Liberty City.
+The concerned father said the shootings have got to stop.
+He was part of the Hunger 9, a group of men who held a hunger strike for three weeks to bring awareness to the senseless gun violence in Liberty City that has now made his son the latest victim.

+“We stayed out there 21-and-a-half days with no food, just water, to bring awareness to gun violence, and this is what’s happening to me,” Richard Sr. continued.

+Richard Sr. and eight other men were part of the Circle of Brotherhood, a nonprofit that mentors the youth and promotes economic empowerment.

-He went on to say that his son underwent surgery earlier this morning and will continue to pray for a speedy recovery.
+Richard Sr. went on to say that his son underwent surgery earlier this morning, and he will continue to pray for a speedy recovery.

+“Everybody is so quick to shoot each other,” he said.
+“Like you getting a brownie point for killing.
+It’s crazy.”

 Police continue to search for the shooter.